 Transfer Types

 Skip the crowded group tours and enjoy a more personalized experience of some of South Africa’s best wineries on a private tour of the Cape Winelands.
 Oenophiles and nature lovers alike are in for a treat on this private exploration of the Cape Winelands.
-Not only do you visit three esteemed wine farms for fine wine tastings and phenomenal pairings with cheese and chocolate in the Paarl, Stellenbosch, and Franschhoek regions; the extraordinary scenery along the way will also transport you back to yesteryear to reminisce among white gabled buildings and impressive manor houses flanked by the soaring mountain ranges.
+Not only do you visit three esteemed wine farms for fine wine tastings and phenomenal pairing in the Paarl, Stellenbosch, and Franschhoek regions; the extraordinary scenery along the way will also transport you back to yesteryear to reminisce among white gabled buildings and impressive manor houses flanked by the soaring mountain ranges.

-For lunch, you'll get some free-time to experience the self-proclaimed culinary capital of South Africa, Franschhoek and end your meander along the Winelands with sweet port-style dessert wine and chocolate pairing at the heritage-rich Muratie wine farm before heading back to Cape Town region late afternoon.
+For lunch, you'll get some free-time to experience the self-proclaimed culinary capital of South Africa, Franschhoek and end your meander along the Winelands with sweet port-style dessert wine tasting at the heritage-rich Muratie wine farm before heading back to Cape Town region late afternoon.

-Indulge with a cosy pairing of Muratie's port-style wines with decadent chocolate.
+Indulge with a cosy pairing of Muratie's port-style wines in historic carved-out cement wine tanks.

 Tease your tastebuds along Franschhoek's charming streets in the gourmet capital of South Africa.